hibernating-rhinos/RavenFS/Docs/markdown/synchronization/how-it-works.markdown

 	]
 }
 {CODE-END /}
 This document defines a list of server urls - one url per each instance that you want to synchronize.
-Adding such a configuration automatically enable the synchronization to the given servers.
+Adding such a configuration automatically enables synchronization to the given servers.
 If you want to stop syncing to any server just drop its url, in order to turn the synchronization feature off just remove the config.

 ##Work model

 The synchronization in RavenFS can work in *master/slave* model (one instance is a destination for the second instance, but not vice versa), then we are dealing with one-way synchronization.
 Any changes made to the master server will be propagated to the other servers, but changes made on the slave server will not be reflected on other servers.

 RavenFS also supports *master/master* synchronization scenarios.
-Only need to do is configuring RavenFS instances as destination servers for each other.
-Then any file updates to any of the master server will be synchronized to others (that also are masters).
-You need to be aware that applying such a configuration could make conflicts between your files ([read more about conflicts](conflicts)).
+Only step required to do this is to setup destination servers for each other.
+Then any file update on any server will be propagated among any other servers (including masters).
+You need to be aware that applying such a configuration could create conflicts between your files ([read more about conflicts](conflicts)).

 ##Synchronization steps

 Every file modification triggers the synchronization task on the source server in the background.
-RavenFS looks up the list of synchronization destination.
-For each of destinations, the task will take the following actions:
+RavenFS looks up the list of synchronization destinations and it takes the following actions for each destination:

 1. Query the remote instance for the last file (actually file ETag) that we synchronized to that instance ([see](configurations#ravensynchronizationsourcessource-server-id) `Raven/Replication/Sources/[server-id]` config)
 2. For each file that has changed since the last synchronization (based on returned ETag value):
 	* download file metadata from the destination server
 	* use this metadata to determine what kind of a synchronization type is needed (see [Synchronization types](synchronization-types))
-	* add an apropriate synchronization work to a pending synchronization queue
+	* add an appropriate synchronization work to a pending synchronization queue
 3. Perform as many synchronizations as you can to the destination (RavenFS limits the number of the simultaneous synchronizations to the same destination, [see](configuration#raven-synchronization-limit) `Raven-Synchronization-Limit` config).

 {INFO According to the determined synchronization type, different data will be sent to the destination server. /}